Self-Worth

 Distance yourself from people who make you feel bad about yourself.”

-How about we dig a tiny bit deeper, find out why we feel bad about ourselves and stop feeding those hungry ghosts?
-This way, step by step, we start dropping the unnecessary victim mentality.
+How about I dig a tiny bit deeper, find out why I feel bad about ourself and stop feeding my hungry ghosts?
+This way, step by step, I start dropping the unnecessary victim mentality.
+The one that makes me wanna hide and shy away from people, always running away even before I give someone a chance.

 Wouldn’t that be nice for a change?

-When we are born, each of us gets placed in a certain environment, which is defined by a particular culture, different belief systems, ways of thinking, attitudes, etc. Combination of all these influences form our personality (i.e., ego) – an expression of who we come to be in this world.
+When we are born, each of us gets placed in a certain environment, which is defined by a particular culture, different belief systems, ways of thinking, attitudes, etc. A combination of all these influences form our personality (i.e., ego) – an expression of who we come to be in this world.

 you make me feel bad about myself“.